juan-rey/relb/README.md

 RELB (RELB Easy Load Balancer) is a tiny, cross-platform TCP load balancer focused on performance, reliability, flexibility, and simplicity.
 It works with most TCP services and applications and can also act as a port redirector.

-Basicly, RELB listens for incoming TCP connections on specified IP addresses and ports, then forwards these connections to a pool of backend servers based on configurable rules and algorithms.
+At its core, RELB listens for incoming TCP connections on specified IP addresses and ports, then forwards these connections to a pool of backend servers based on configurable rules and algorithms.

 ## Features